ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-11-09-iss-art-recognized-as-a-leading-software-iot-company.md

 Clutch analysts interviewed many of our clients to gather their honest comments and ratings, which contributed to our evaluation of being named a great company to work with.
 These are just a few of the remarks a few clients gave:

-“ISS Art is very professional, stays on top of the project, and delivers on time. “
+"ISS Art is very professional, stays on top of the project, and delivers on time. "

 **Jason Pullar
 IT Manager, Critical Control Energy Services Inc.**

-“The app helped our clients and raised the profile of my business.
-The last app that ISS Art worked on was successful; it still generates income seven years later.”
+"The app helped our clients and raised the profile of my business.
+The last app that ISS Art worked on was successful; it still generates income seven years later."

 **Mark Grant
 Director, Trauma & Pain Management Service**

-“They're excellent, and put a lot of effort into management.
+"They're excellent, and put a lot of effort into management.
 If I need something right away, they do their best to make it happen quickly.
-If there's an emergency, they stop everything to fix it.”
+If there's an emergency, they stop everything to fix it."

 **Executive Director, Non-profit**

-“Our team thinks their work is amazing and great so we kept the engagement going.”
+"Our team thinks their work is amazing and great so we kept the engagement going."

 **Manager, Technology Company Blog**